CopyCat: AI Copy That Partners Actually Understand

 CopyCat is two layers, and the order matters.

-Layer one — a persona-first tonal matrix.
-Before any AI, I built the framework: who is reading (new partner vs. experienced partner), in what moment (task-critical, money-related, support, celebration), and what tone each cell demands — direct instruction, reassurance, plain-language explanation.
-The matrix encodes the language partners actually use — words observed from partner conversations, not translated corporate English.
+Layer one: a persona-first tonal matrix.
+Before any AI, I built the framework: who is reading (new partner vs. experienced partner), in what moment (task-critical, money-related, support, celebration), and what tone each cell demands: direct instruction, reassurance, plain-language explanation.
+The matrix encodes the language partners actually use, the words observed from partner conversations, not translated corporate English.

 Proving it

-The sharpest external validation: CopyCat won Porter's company-wide AI hackathon, and from there moved into the org's actual workflow — designers and PMs generating on-voice, partner-legible copy without waiting on a copywriter, and support/task flows getting rewritten through it.
+The sharpest external validation: CopyCat won Porter's company-wide AI hackathon, and from there moved into the org's actual workflow, with designers and PMs generating on-voice, partner-legible copy without waiting on a copywriter, and support/task flows getting rewritten through it.
 In our post-launch checks, comprehension accuracy on rewritten flows improved roughly 20%, and the design team's time-per-copy-rewrite dropped by about 40%.

 What I carry forward